-Voluntary use of carbon credits, as part of an overarching climate change mitigation strategy that includes direct cuts in carbon emissions, is a viable way for a corporation to compensate for its emissions.
-This is especially so when other economically feasible means of climate change mitigation have been exhausted and there remain residual emissions.
+Voluntary use of carbon credits, as part of an overarching climate change mitigation strategy that includes direct cuts in carbon emissions, is a viable way for companies to compensate for their emissions.
+This is especially so when other economically feasible means of climate mitigation have been exhausted and there remain residual emissions.
 These emissions could either be due to currently hard-to-abate infrastructure, fuel use or process, or historical emissions that a corporate wishes to compensate for.

 Far from being least-preferred and a last resort, carbon credits allow leading corporates to take immediate, much needed action in addition to – not instead of – decarbonising.
 Promoting and investing in carbon credit projects demonstrates a corporate’s acceptance that climate change is a global issue and its willingness to contribute to solving the problem, rather than just contributing to the problem.